Imburse-Payments/imburse-payments.github.io/pages/getting-started/claiming-a-reward.md

 2. Get the Reward

 #### Step 1 - Claim a Reward
-Call the `/v1/order-management/{orderRef}/instruction/{instructionRef}` endpoint to immediately receive a `TransactionId` in the response.
+Call the `/v1/order-management/{orderRef}/instruction/{instructionRef}` endpoint to immediately receive a link to a `TransactionId` in the response headers.

 The time taken to claim a reward can vary so we give you a `TransactionId` to check against while we process the claim in the background.